aspnet/Benchmarks/src/System/Net/Benchmarks/Apps/Tls/Quic/Readme.md

 - ReadWrite - Measures the data throughput of the QuicStream class by continuously sending and receiving data.
 - Handshake - Measures the time it takes to perform a Quic handshake by repeatedly connecting and disconnecting.
+- Rps - Measures the time it takes to perform a 'request' -- from sending data to the server and awaiting exactly receive-buffer-size in response. (todo: separate buffer size from request size)

 ## Usage

 ### Common Parameters

 - `--receive-buffer-size` - The size of the receive buffer in bytes.
 Defaults to 32 kB.
+If 0 is used, the peer will not send any data.
-- `--send-buffer-size` - The size of the receive buffer in bytes.
+- `--send-buffer-size` - The size of the send buffer in bytes.
 Defaults to 32 kB.
-If 0 is used, the peer will not send any data.
+If 0 is used, the endpoint will not send any data (beside a single stream-opening byte in client case).
 - `--x509-revocation-check-mode` - The revocation check mode to use.
 Defaults to `NoCheck`.

 ### ClientOptions